Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

+---
+title: Software Review for the Software PointSamplingTool

+abstract_de:
+abstract_en:
+layout: draft
+author:

+  -
+    name: Timo Homburg
+    affiliation: Hochschule Mainz
+    orcid: 0000-0002-9499-5840
+    bio: "Timo Homburg studied computer science with a focus on computational linguistics (assyriology), semantic web and sinology.
+In recent years, he has worked in the field of GIS applications in geoinformatics.
+His doctoral thesis deals with better integration of geodata into a Semantic Web environment.
+His current research project deals with the design and establishment of digital standards in the field of assyriology and a best practice for documentation of excavations with cuneiform texts - an extension of his publications on 'Cuneiform Script in the Digital Humanities'."
+  -
+    name: Anne Klammt
+    affiliation: Deutsches Forum für Kunstgeschichte Paris
+    orcid: 0000-0003-3697-9241
+    bio: "Archaeologist Anne Klammt completed her doctorate on a landscape archaeology topic and has been responsible for the further development of Digital Art History at the German Forum for Art History Paris as Head of Research since 2020."
+  -
+    name: Hubert Mara
+    affiliation: mainzed & Hochschule Mainz
+    orcid: 0000-0002-2004-4153
+    bio: "Hubert Mara studied computer science at the Vienna University of Technology.
+There he already worked on digital methods in archaeology for ceramic analysis.
+He was subsequently a Marie Curie Fellow at the University of Florence within the framework of the *Cultural Heritage Informatics Research Oriented Network* (CHIRON).
+He completed his doctorate at the University of Heidelberg in the *Interdisciplinary Centre for Scientific Computing* (IWR).
+There he developed the [*GigaMesh Software Framework*](https://gigamesh.eu) and installed the *Forensic Computational Geometry Laboratory* (FCGL).
+Since June 2020, he has been the managing director of mainzed and is a researcher at the Institute for Spatial Information and Measurement Technology at Mainz University of Applied Sciences."
+  -
+    name: Clemens Schmid
+    affiliation: Max Planck Institute for the Science of Human History
+    orcid: 0000-0003-3448-5715
+    bio: "Clemens Schmid studied prehistoric, historical and scientific archaeology as well as computer science in Tübingen and Kiel.
+After graduating, he worked with computational data analysis in various archaeological research projects at the University of Kiel, the Roman-Germanic Central Museum in Mainz and the University of Bern.
+Now he is employed for a PhD project on quantitative estimation of past human mobility with ancient genetic and historical-linguistic data at the Department of Archaeogenetics of the Max Planck Institute for the Science of Human History in Jena."
+  -
+    name: Sophie Charlotte Schmidt
+    affiliation: Deutsches Archäologisches Institut
+    orcid: 0000-0003-4696-2101
+    bio: "Sophie C. Schmidt studied Classical Studies and Prehistoric Archaeology at the Free University of Berlin.
+She then worked as a research assistant in the field of archaeoinformatics at the universities of Cologne and Bonn, and is currently employed in the NFDI4Objects consortium project at the German Archaeological Institute."
+  -
+    name: Florian Thiery
+    affiliation: Römisch-Germanisches Zentralmuseum – Leibniz-Forschungsinstitut für Archäologie
+    orcid: 0000-0002-3246-3531
+    bio: "Florian Thiery studied geodesy and is a Research Software Engineer (RSE) in the *Scientific IT, Digital Platforms and Tools* department at the Römisch-Germanisches Zentralmuseum in Mainz.
+He is the initiator of the *Research Squirrel Engineers*, a network for RSEs in the Digital Humanities that pursues community projects with a focus on free and open data, as well as Linked Open Data.
+As part of a fellowship of the *Wikimedia Fellow-Programm Freies Wissen*, he is working on the modelling of Irish ᚑᚌᚆᚐᚋ (Ogham) stones and their publication in the Wikimedia universe."
+  -
+    name: Martina Trognitz
+    affiliation: Austrian Centre for Digital Humanities and Cultural Heritage, ÖAW Wien
+    orcid: 0000-0003-0485-6861
+    bio: "Martina Trognitz studied computational linguistics and classical archaeology in Heidelberg.
+From 2012 to 2017, she worked in the IANUS project at the German Archaeological Institute.
+Since 2017, she has been in charge of the digital archive ARCHE of the ACDH-CH at the Austrian Academy of Sciences.
+She is working on a PhD project on the machine analysis of multi-sided Aegean seals of the Bronze Age."

+bibliography: bibliography.bib
+csl: apa-6th-edition.csl
+keywords:
+  - Archäologie
+  - Archäoinformatik
+  - Softwarebewertung
+  - Forschungssoftware
+  - Rezension
+  - QGIS
+keywords_en:
+  - archaeology
+  - digital archaeology
+  - software review
+  - research software
+  - review
+  - QGIS

+---

 # Software Review for the Software PointSamplingTool

 QGIS Point sampling tool, by Borys Jurgiel - a QGIS plugin, which samples polygon attributes and raster values from multiple layers at specified sampling points: https://plugins.qgis.org/plugins/pointsamplingtool/